top of page

 The noun 'retort' has its roots in Latin and Old French, with its etymology dating back to the 16th century.
 It is derived from the Latin word 'retortus,' which means 'bent back' or 'twisted back.'
 In the context of a conversation or debate, a retort can be seen as a verbal turning or twisting back of a statement or comment made by someone else.
 The term 'retort' entered the English language through Old French, where 'retorquer' meant 'to throw back words' or 'to reply sharply.'
 Over time, it evolved to represent a quick, sharp, and often witty or argumentative reply in response to something said by another person, making it a key element of effective communication and debate.

-Quiz: Find the meaning of retort
+Quiz: Find the meaning of the noun retort:

 Try Again!